jaycodev/bookstudio-api/README.md

 BookStudio is a comprehensive web-based library management system designed for managing book loans at a fictional university library.
 The primary focus is on streamlining the lending process with clear status tracking (loaned/returned).

 The system provides functionalities such as:

 - **User Authentication**:
   - Login
   - Forgot Password
   - Reset Password

-- **Dashboard** for managing:
+- **Dashboard**:
+  - Provides an overview of key data from the system's tables, including loan statistics and report charts.

+- **Management Views (CRUDs)** for:
   - Loans
   - Books
   - Authors
   - Publishers
   - Courses
   - Students
   - Users

+- **Profile  Management**:
+  - Users can view and update their profile information.

+- **Report Generation**:
+  - For each view (data table), you can generate a report in PDF or Excel format, making data export and analysis straightforward.

-  - Profile
+- **Loan Tickets**:
+  - Each time a new loan is registered, the system automatically generates a ticket or receipt confirming the transaction.

 The system includes **light and dark modes**.